Committed to the highest quality of dermatologic care

 Clinically, the Department of Dermatology offers sophisticated services in the diagnosis and treatment of skin disease and is a national center for the management of complicated skin disorders.
-Outpatient clinics are held at The Kirklin Clinic, University of Alabama Hospital, Children's Hospital of Alabama, Birmingham Veterans Administration Medical Center, and Cooper Green Mercy.
+Outpatient clinics are held at The Kirklin Clinic, University of Alabama Hospital, Children's South, Birmingham Veterans Administration Medical Center and Cooper Green Mercy.

 - Non-melanoma skin cancer